deepchecks/deepchecks/docs/source/user-guide/tabular/supported_models.rst

-The predictions should be passed via the ``y_proba`` and ``y_pred`` arguments of the suite / check's ``run`` method in the :ref:`appropriate format <supported_models__predictions_format>`. ``y_pred`` receives the predicted values of the model and ``y_proba`` receives the probabilities per class, which is only required for classification tasks.
+The predictions should be passed via the ``y_proba`` and ``y_pred`` arguments of the suite / check's ``run`` method in the :ref:`appropriate format <supported_models__predictions_format>`. ``y_pred`` receives the predicted values of the model and ``y_proba`` receives the probabilities per class, which is only relevant for classification tasks.

 The predictions should be provided for each dataset supplied to the suite / check.
 For example the :doc:`Simple Model Comparison </api/generated/deepchecks.tabular.checks.model_evaluation.SimpleModelComparison>`